python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 Objects are in general not guaranteed to be pickleable (unless stated otherwise) and pickled objects from one version of PTB may not be loadable in future versions.
 We may provide a way to convert pickled objects from one version to another, but this is not guaranteed.

--  ☐ Document pickle stability for :class:`~telegram.TelegramObject` and error classes

 Functionality that is part of PTBs API but is explicitly documented to not be intended to be used directly by users (e.g. :meth:`telegram.request.BaseRequest.do_request`) may change.
 This also applies to functions or attributes marked as final in the sense of `PEP 591 <https://www.python.org/dev/peps/pep-0591/>`__.